The future of conservation: Indigenous-led protected areas support thriving communities and ecosystems - Yellowstone to Yukon Conservation Initiative

 IPCAs sustain healthy ecosystems for generations to come.

 In the face of climate change and biodiversity loss, we need to focus on the solutions that connect and protect landscapes.
-IPCAs, co-managed and co-governed by Indigenous Peoples, are one of those solutions.
+IPCAs, co-managed and co-governed by Indigenous Peoples, are one of those solutions for stewarding and maintaining healthy, intact ecosystems.

 More specifically, there are a variety of ecological benefits of IPCAs observed at both local and global scales, including the monitoring and restoration of animals and plants; protected and connected lands; and climate change adaptation and resilience.